Skip to main content

 Intersections can be created using the Civil 3D Intersection Wizard or manually, provided the same geometric and profile principles are followed.

-• Feature Lines are not supported to define curb returns or targets.
+• Feature Lines are not supported to define curb returns.

 Curb returns must have a 'lane' subassembly, this extends mesh lines towards the target alignment.
 In the future support will be added for this type of curb return / cul-de-sac.